Hello everyone, I’m Haruyuki Tago, Edge Evangelist at HACARUS Tokyo R&D Center.

 By setting the LUT configuration and MUX select with a switch, the logic block becomes the desired logic circuit.
 The logic block is called CLB (Configurable Logic Block) by Xilinx, LE (Logic Element) by Intel, and LE (Logic Element) by Microsemi.

 As can be seen from Figures 1 and 2, FPGAs use so many switches that the reliability and area they occupy are important factors in determining the performance of an FPGA device.
-There is the (A) SRAM method, (B) Flash Cell method, and (C) Antifuse method for switch on / off information storage (Figure 3) .
+There are the (A) SRAM method, (B) Flash Cell method, and (C) Antifuse method for switch on / off information storage (Figure 3) .

 Next, I would like to explain about non-volatile FPGA devices based on the contents of Lecture 2 and Lecture 3 at the above-mentioned symposium.